 A common critique is that DAGs do not include feedbacks, to which we respond by asking the reader to think of their definition of causality.
 Here we adopt the Neyman-Rubin counterfactual causality framework (Rubin 1974, 2005, Holland 1986) where we recognize that cause temporarily precedes effect.
 Therefore, feedbacks can be handled by thinking about a system with a temporal lag (e.g., Larson et al. 2008).
 If an instantaneous feedback is truly present (albeit rare), or the only data available has a single time-step, one will likely require other tools such as instrumental variables - something beyond the scope of this manuscript (but see Kendall 2015 for an excellent introduction).

-In this article, we emphasize how thinking in terms of graphical causal models helps to determine both where OVB might cause problems in analyses as well as identifying solutions.
+In this article, we emphasize how thinking in terms of graphical causal models helps to determine both where omitted variable bias (OVB) might cause problems in analyses as well as in identifying solutions.
 As applied researchers, we have found that, rather than creating confusion with complexity, graphical causal models paired with robust statistical approaches for causal inferences have often clarified our own thinking about ecological systems.

-After building a causal diagram, as described in Box 1, one can determine potential sources of omitted variable bias by looking for variables influencing both the cause of interest and outcome, but which have not been observed in the system (e.g., Z in Fig1B).
+After building a DAG, as described in Box 1, one can determine potential sources of omitted variable bias from variables influencing both the cause of interest and outcome that have not been observed in the system (e.g., Z in Fig1B).
 Not controlling for this confounding variable opens a “back-door” for causal information to flow between your causal variable of interest and its response variable via an unassessed pathway.
 Including a variable in your analysis that blocks all paths between X and Y via Z means that your ensuing analysis will satisfy the back-door criterion (Pearl 1995, Fig. 2A).
 Depending on the causal structure of a system, there may be many confounding but measured variables.
 Controlling for measured confounders in a statical model can “shut the back door” and enable causal identification (see Fig 2. and caption for several examples).
 Without including such a variable in a statistical model, the omitted, confounding variable will cause omitted variable bias.

 Without a causal diagram, understanding how and when to control for these confounding variables is difficult.
-With a diagram in hand, it can either be visually obvious or one can utilize a variety of software for creating DAGS (e.g., Textor et al. 2016) to find open back-doors that need to be controlled for in order to eliminate omitted variable bias.
+With a diagram in hand, it can either be visually obvious or one can utilize a variety of software for creating DAGs (e.g., Textor et al. 2016) to find “open back-doors” that need to be controlled for in order to eliminate omitted variable bias.
 One can evaluate multiple options and find the most efficient (in terms of sampling effort) variable or variables to measure to control for omitted variable bias.
 Perhaps most importantly, one can justify their choice of statistical controls with a DAG, making their assumptions about how a system works before an analysis transparent to readers of their work in the literature.

-A causal diagram is, therefore, the first step on the way for handling omitted variable bias.
-It shows us where OVB might influence our inferences – but does not in and of itself provide a means for controlling for OVB if we do not have a control variable measured.
+A causal diagram is, therefore, the first step on the way for handling omitted variable bias by identifying where OVB might influence our inferences.
+On their own, however, they do not in and of itself provide a means for controlling for OVB if we do not have a control variable measured.
 Nor does a causal diagram help us in the face of unknown omitted variables that we have failed to imagine as part of our system.
 To address both issues, we must consider the sampling design of our observational studies and how we build our statistical models with the data to produce causally identified estimates.

 A Problem of Omitted Snails